If you receive a Claim Form from a County Court through the post you need to respond rapidly.

-If you are called Jane Bloggs, the debt may belong to a different Jane Bloggs.
+If you are called Jane Baker, the debt may belong to a different Jane Baker.
 Or this could be identity theft – someone pretended to be you.

 You may feel nervous about being pressurised to agree to something, but make it clear you just want to know more details of the debt, then end the call when you get them.

 After talking to the creditor, if you still don’t think the debt is yours, you must reply to the Claim, see How to dispute the Debt below.